-This was the topic of Question 21 from the first paper of 2018, the first time this has come up in the CICM Part II exam.
+This was the topic of Question 21 from the first paper of 2018 and Question 29 from the first paper of 2022.
 The college asked for the sort of issues that would affect renal replacement therapy in a young patient with severe traumatic brain injury and raised intracranial pressure.
 The model answer was surprisingly pragmatic, but somewhat unstructured.
 Fortunately, there is some well-structured literature to support this answer.
 Andrew Davenport published an excellent review article in 2007.
 He also published another excellent review article in 2008 to describe a practical approach to the issues involved.
 Both reviews are updates of an article he published in 2001.
 A slightly more recent experiment by Yeh et al (2016) focuses on the prevention of ICP fluctuations during RRT by modifying the IHD protocol.
 Recommendations from these studies can be summarised as follows:

 Recommendations for Renal replacement Therapy in Patients with traumatic Brain Injury Domain Recommendations Rationale Access Avoid internal jugular lines Promote venous drainage from the brain Modality Prefer CRRT Produces a more gradual solute clearance;